 - ¼ cup unbleached all-purpose flour *can sub with GF all-purpose flour

-- 1 tsp Better Bouillon (concentrated chicken stock)
+- 1 teaspoon Better Bouillon (concentrated chicken stock)

 - ½ cup hot water

-- 1 tbsp chopped fresh parsley leaves *or to taste
+- 1 tablespoon chopped fresh parsley leaves *or to taste

 - Using a microplane zester, zest lemons then cut in half and squeeze lemons for juice (you should have about ⅓ cup of fresh lemon juice)